Once again, thanks for the reviews, everyone! Your comments give me more inspiration and really lighten up my mood! Thanks!

 "I knew it."
 The raven grunted before he decided to ask further.
 "How?"

 "How did I know?"
 Cross went back to his childish self, much to his companion's annoyance, before he answered.
 "Well, first things first.
 No hunter in their right mind would want to study here of all places.
-And besides, even if Zero suddenly had the inkling to see me so suddenly and study here, I doubt you'd let him, what with all your over-protective tendencies.
+And besides, even if Zero suddenly had the inkling to see me and study here, I doubt you'd let him, what with all your over-protective tendencies.
 And if there is something what can make both you and Zero obey without complain, then it can only be the Association."
 He grinned when Yagari's eyes widened.
 "So, see?
 I immediately knew he was not here for simple studying.
 And besides, the Association sent its answer to Zero's report directly to the Sun Dorm's address, which they knew would directly fall into my hands."

 "What?"
 Yagari was suddenly confused.
 "Why would they?"